 Despite very strong stock market performance in Asia year to date, the price to earnings ratio for the index has barely changed as the attendant increase in earnings expectations has more than kept up.
 We are, therefore, now in what feels like a strong upcycle for demand growth in Asia and we are also seeing some anecdotal evidence that capex is beginning to pick up.
-There is also rising interest in equities appearing in some countries from domestic investors, notably Vietnam, India and, to an extent China, which is helping to propel share prices as well.
+There is also rising interest in equities appearing in some countries from domestic investors, notably Vietnam, India and, to an extent China, which is helping to propel regional share prices as well.
 However, with the price to earnings valuation of the market barely changed we remain a long way off having to evaluate whether or not we have reached peak valuations.
 We would also add that so far, no case can be made for rising inflation, tight employment, rising wages, shortages or bubble-like behavior.
 As such, in the absence of any shocks and surprises from the global and political stages, we believe we can afford to be optimistic about Asia for the remainder of 2017.

-At the end of the 2nd quarter the fund is trading on 15.0x P/E, close to the index spot multiple of 14.4x P/E, whilst the fund's ROE at 20.4% is roughly double that of the index.
+At the end of 2nd Quarter, the fund is trading on 12.4x P/E, which represents a 14.4% discount to the index spot multiple of 14.5x P/E, whilst the fund's ROE at 23.0% is nearly double that of the index.